GrahamDumpleton/mod_wsgi/docs/user-guides/debugging-techniques.rst

 that may exist in mod_wsgi, of which hopefully there aren't any, are shared library version mismatches.
-Another major cause of crashes is third party C extension modules for Python which are not compatible with being used in a Python sub interpreter which isn't the first interpreter created when Python is initialised, or modules which are not compatible with Python sub interpreters being destroyed and the module then being used in a new Python sub interpreter.
+Another major cause of crashes is third party C extension modules for Python which are not compatible with being used in a Python sub interpreter which isn't the main Python interpreter, or modules which are not compatible with Python sub interpreters being destroyed and the module then being used in a new Python sub interpreter.

 Examples of where shared library version mismatches are known to occur are between the version of the 'expat' library used by Apache and that embedded